Uruguayan Citizenship: 2026 Guide to Eligibility, Requirements and Costs

 This guide covers all you need to know about becoming eligible for Uruguayan citizenship, the step-by-step application process, requirements, and costs.

-Uruguayan Citizenship – Key Takeaways
+Uruguayan Citizenship – Key Takeaways and Updates 2026

-Uruguayan Citizenship Overview
+Uruguayan Citizenship Quick Overview

 Most common pathway for foreignersNaturalization